Artifact-Virtual/artifact_lab/ADE/ADE.md

-# AVA Development Studio & Workspace Manager
+# ADE Studio & Workspace Manager

 ## 1. Overview

-The AVA Development Studio is a comprehensive development environment featuring a professional Monaco Editor-based file manager with amoled display, advanced code analytics, and integrated AI assistant capabilities.
+The ADE Studio is a comprehensive development environment featuring a professional Monaco Editor-based file manager with AMOLED display, advanced code analytics, and integrated AI assistant capabilities.
 The system provides a clean, professional interface with a pure black background, crisp white text, and subtle gray accents for a premium development experience.
 Built as a Monaco Editor-first platform, it offers VS Code-like functionality with seamless AI integration and advanced workflow automation capabilities.

 ## 2. Core Features